JenSchumann/unforgotten/README.md

 ### **About:**

-- Practice in utilizing the faceted search capability of Angular
+- Practice in utilizing the faceted search capability of AngularJS

 ### **Design:**